joshuacline/ReadThis/README.md

 - 3. Websites are not your friend.
 Your competitor already set up shop long ago.
 - 4. What makes a site happy.
 Something you will not have when first entering this realm. /paradox
 - 5. You are being actively targeted, harassed, and sabatoged.
 You just haven't found out yet.
+- 6. Hacked ***yet***?
+Following the trail of breadcrumbs.
+This isn't your pappy's Hansel & Gretel.
-- 6. When you see signs, protect your friends, family, and reputation.
+- 7. When you see signs, protect your friends, family, and reputation.
 Do not be afraid of judgement.
 Do not be silent.

 I'll be taking my time.
 It might save a life.